 The long term disability insurance policy will define when you are entitled to benefits and what benefits you are entitled to receive.
 You will want to get a copy of the policy so that you have it for your records and can understand how it will work.

 Among other things, the insurance policy should provide the following information:

-- What you have to demonstrate to qualify
+- What you have to demonstrate to qualify for benefits

 - How often the insurance company will pay your benefits